Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel unsupervised learning-based scheme to calibrate the rough Bergomi model without generating labeled data.
-This scheme takes historical data as the initial condition and simulates the corresponding BSDE in a forward manner.
-Neural networks (NNs) approximate unknown solutions of the BSDE with increasing input dimensions, and the model parameters are regarded as tunable variables or formulated as NNs, all of which are trained simultaneously by matching the terminal condition.
-We provided rigorous upper bounds on the discrepancy between historical data and the price from the learned model parameters in terms of the loss.
-Further, the loss can be made small given fitting capability of the rough Bergomi model and universal approximation properties of NNs.
+In this study, we proposed a novel unsupervised learning framework for calibrating rough volatility models that eliminates the need for labeled training data.
+The methodology utilizes historical market data as the initial condition to simulate the corresponding Backward Stochastic Differential Equation (BSDE) forward in time, employing the terminal discrepancy as the loss function.
+We utilize neural networks to approximate the unknown solutions of the BSDE with increasing input dimensions and treat model parameters as trainable variables to be optimized concurrently.
+We established rigorous upper bounds on the discrepancy between historical data and the prices implied by the learned model parameters, expressed as a function of the loss.
+Furthermore, we demonstrated that this loss can be minimized arbitrarily, contingent upon the market fitting capacity of rough volatility models and the universal approximation properties of neural networks.

-There are several lines of future work.
-First, we aim to propose a dimension stationary numerical scheme for the BSPDE.
-The current approach connects the BSPDE solution with a BSDE and uses NNs with increasing input dimensions to approximate the BSDE solutions, following the implementation in \cite{bayer2022pricing}.
-Thus the maximal dimension grows linearly to the reciprocal of the time stepping size, which is undesirable in traditional numerical methods and significantly increases the complexity of the neural network.
-Second, we can explore more delicate NN architectures for the model parameters with more advanced training techniques.
-Parameterizing the model parameters by NNs without any pretraining gives the model too much freedom to achieve desirable results.
-Thus, regarding all model parameters as NNs may not perform better than just viewing $\xi_0(t)$ as NN.
+Future research will focus on developing a dimension-stationary numerical scheme for the Backward Stochastic Partial Differential Equation (BSPDE).
+The current approach links the BSPDE solution to a BSDE and employs neural networks with increasing input dimensions to approximate the BSDE solutions, following the implementation described in \cite{bayer2022pricing}.
+Consequently, the maximal dimension scales linearly with the reciprocal of the time step size.
+This scaling poses a challenge for traditional numerical methods and substantially increases the computational complexity of the neural network architecture.
+Additionally, we intend to generalize the rough volatility model to incorporate time-dependent parameters.
+Numerical experiments provided evidence that a time-varying Hurst index enhances the model's fitting capability.
+Further research is required to extend the results presented in \cite{bayer2022pricing} and the convergence analysis in Section \ref{sec: convergence} to this time-dependent parameter setting. \paragraph{Acknowledgment.} The authors are very grateful to the anonymous referees for their line-by-line and valuable comments which have greatly helped the authors to improve the work.